What it’s like to live in the provinces capital city Edmonton Alberta

 Brittania Youngstown ($272,000)

-Downtown: The inner city includes a number of unique neighborhoods as well as the University of Alberta.
-The most densely populated downtown neighborhoods include Oliver and Garneau.
+Downtown: The inner city includes a number of unique neighbourhoods as well as the University of Alberta.
+The most densely populated downtown neighbourhoods include Oliver and Garneau.

 There are a few transit-oriented developments in the works along the LRT line at Clareview.
 Future development sites include Belvedere and Century Park, where there will soon be new homes for 5,000 residents.

 The Edmonton City Centre Airport is also undergoing renovations as it’s transformed into a mix of townhouses, apartments, neighbourhood retail and a large park.
 This community will open up housing to around 30,000 people.